Code Prediction by Feeding Trees to Transformers: Our work: Transformer-based Models

-where $\vec{o}$ is a distribution over all possible leaf nodes, and $\vec{e}_{t}$ is the embedding for AST node $t$ and $\vec{p}_t = \text{LSTM}\para{\para{\vec{e}_u}_{u \in Rootpath(t)}}$ is the summarized representation by an LSTM of root-path from $t$ for every leaf node $t$ in the leaf sequence $\mathit{leaf\_seq}$. $+$ is used here following the convention of Transformer computations and to keep the embedding dimension the same for every components.
-The hope here is that the root-paths captures the local syntactical information and thus can help the prediction of leaf tokens.
+where $\vec{o}$ is a distribution over all possible leaf nodes, and $\vec{e}_{t}$ is the embedding for AST node $t$ and $\vec{p}_t = \text{LSTM}\para{\para{\vec{e}_u}_{u \in Rootpath(t)}}$ is the summarized representation of root-path from $t$ for every leaf node $t$ in the leaf sequence $\mathit{leaf\_seq}$. \footnote{$+$ is used here following the convention of Transformer computations and to keep the embedding dimension the same for every component.} The hope here is that the root-paths captures the local syntactical information and thus can help the prediction.

+Since the points of prediction are the leaf nodes of the AST, the loss is taken over only the leaf AST nodes, and it predicts only leaf tokens.

-As a Transformer naturally only take a sequence as input, we provide the AST nodes as a sequence in pre-order traversal, or a depth-first-search (DFS) order.
+As a Transformer naturally only takes a sequence as input, we provide the AST nodes as a sequence in pre-order traversal, or a depth-first-search (DFS) order.
 For Fig~\ref{fig:exampleast}, for node 29, the previous nodes in DFS order would be: [..., ``Call'', ``NameLoad'', ``map'', ``AttributeLoad'', ``NameLoad'', ``string'', ``Attr''].

 The \DFS model can be written as:

 where $\vec{o}$ is a distribution over all possible tokens, and $\vec{e}_{t}$ is the embedding for AST token $t$ for every $t$ in the partial program represented as a AST token sequence $\mathit{AST\_seq}$ in DFS order.